somyakantdash/Hyperbolic-Labs-Node-Run-Full-Guide/CLI-Node.md

 Go to: https://app.hyperbolic.xyz

 - Click Create Account by Using ur Gmail
-- On next popup or in Settings, confirm ur phone number to get 1$ of free credits (Optional)
+- On next popup or in Settings, confirm ur phone number to get 1$ of free credits (Compulsory)
 - Go to Settings tab on Hyperbolic dashboard > Scroll down and copy ur API Key

 1️⃣ Dependencies for WINDOWS & LINUX & VPS